groff_diff(7) — Linux manual page

 evaluates false. anything, which is often a conditional

-GNU troff treats the body of a “while” request similarly to
+troff treats the body of a while request similarly to that

-that of a de request (albeit one not read in copy mode),
+of a de request (albeit one not read in copy mode), but

-but stores it under an internal name and deletes it when
+stores it under an internal name and deletes it when the

-the loop finishes.
-The operation of a macro containing a
+loop finishes.
+The operation of a macro containing a while

-“while” request can slow significantly if its body is
+request can slow significantly if the while body is large.

-large.
-Each time the macro is executed, the “while” body
+Each time the macro is executed, the while body is parsed

-is parsed and stored again.
-An often better solution—and
+and stored again.
+An often better solution—and one that is

-one that is more portable, since AT&T troff lacked the
+more portable, since AT&T troff lacked the while request—is

-disable this protective measure, or alter the limit, by
+measure, or raise the limit, by setting the slimit

 closing brace must end an input line.

-The “break” and “continue” requests alter a “while” loop's
+The break and continue requests alter a while loop's flow

 .writem stream name